kunalkanojia/kunalkanojia.github.io/_posts/2016-08-15-java-scala-actors.markdown

 ---
 layout: page
-title:  "Concurrency with Actor Model"
+title:  "Concurrency with Akka Actors"
 quote: Concurrency with Akka Actors using Scala, Java and Kotlin.
 comments: true
 ---